Management of external devices (peripherals) with Intune

 • Enter a name and an Identifier of the device.
 The best way is to use the DeviceId.

-• You can get the DeviceId via this two ways:
+• You can get the DeviceId in these two ways:

 • Click Next and Add

-• Go back to the Attack Surface Reduction Policy ind the Device Control section
+• Go back to the Attack Surface Reduction Policy in the Device Control section

 • Click +Set reusable settings and select the previous created setting